joakim/tent-essay-markdown/README.md

 - Should it support only standard Markdown, Tent Flavored Markdown also, or (for the sake of argument) any flavor of Markdown?
 Keep in mind the requirements for apps wanting to support this post type.
 - Being compatible with Tent Flavored Markdown (used by `status` posts) would allow apps to automagically "upgrade" a `status` post to this post type if it becomes larger than 256 characters.
 (However, see next point..)
-- Tent Flavored Markdown is incompatible with standard Markdown (syntax for emphasis and strikethrough differ).
+- [Tent Flavored Markdown](https://tent.io/docs/post-types#markdown) is incompatible with standard Markdown (syntax for emphasis and strikethrough differ, linebreak handling is compatible with most modern flavors).
 - This post type won't get support from all Tent blogging apps, as there's already the `essay` post type that supports HTML only.
 Users will be limited to "Markdown Essay" compatible apps.
 - Other users may also only be able to subscribe to HTML based `essay` posts.
 Apps creating Markdown Essay posts may therefore want to store a compiled HTML copy as an `essay` post to cater to those.
 One would obviously not want to edit the copy!
 - Two-way conversion between HTML<->Markdown could offer compatibility with the `essay` type, and allow editing of either "version", but this sounds like a very dirty and hairy workaround.